Alex12-Git200/basic-ball-physics-sim/README.md

 This is a readme for my first github projecct.
-I am 13 and learning pygame.
+I am currently learning pygame.
 I made a basic physics ball simulator.
 The code is def not clean, good luck looking through it.
 The project contains some basic gravity, and collisions, also friction and velocity.

 Controls: